Tier 2

 Filed Under:

+What Should the U.S. Spend Its Money On?
 Economics is grounded in the concept of scarcity, which ultimately means there is not enough stuff (e.g., food, movie theaters, healthcare) to go around.
-As a result, economic reasoning emphasizes making informed decisions about how to distribute goods and services efficiently and in ways that yield the best outcomes.
-It seems like a straightforward process,…
+As a result, economic reasoning emphasizes making informed decisions about how to distribute goods and services efficiently and in ways that yield the…

 This inquiry leads students through an investigation of how music was weaponized during the Cold War.
 By investigating the compelling question, students examine the U.S.’s policy of cultural containment through “Jazz Diplomacy”, American popular protest music and the messages of protest music, and the role of American popular music in the Soviet Union in the…